pulumi/pulumi-hugo/STYLE-GUIDE.md

 * If it makes sense, include an image that supports your topic beneath the first `h2`.
   - Use a file name that matches the keywords in the `h1` or `h2`.
-  - Create an ALT tag that directly matches the file name for accessibility.
+  - Create an ALT tag for accessibility that includes enough information for someone who cannot view the image to get the same information.
+If possible, include all of the words in the file name, and ensure you give the intent, purpose, and meaning of the image in the text.

 ### Examples